 Women’s Faculty Awards honor achievements in service, education, research and patient care

-Six UMass Medical School faculty were recognized for their individual achievements and contributions to the advancement of women in science and health care in the areas of community service, education, clinical practice, mentorship, science and health, and early career development at the 2017 Women’s Faculty Awards luncheon.
-Sponsored by the Office of Faculty Affairs and the Women’s Faculty Committee of the Diversity and Equal Opportunity Office, the 17th annual event was held Tuesday, May 23.
+The 2018 Women’s Faculty Awards luncheon at UMass Medical School celebrated members for their contributions to the advancement of women in science and health care in the areas of community service, education, clinical practice, mentorship, science and health, and early career development.
+The annual event, held Monday, June 11, is sponsored by the Office of Faculty Affairs and the Women’s Faculty Committee of the Diversity and Equal Opportunity Office.

-Awards were presented by Women’s Faculty Committee co-chair Tatyana Shteinlukht, MD, PhD, assistant professor of psychiatry.
+Awards were presented by Women’s Faculty Committee co-chairs Nancy Byatt, DO, MBA, associate professor of psychiatry, obstetrics & gynecology and quantitative health sciences, and Amy Costigan, PhD, assistant professor of emergency medicine.
 Each awardee shared brief remarks, expressing gratitude for the support they have received at UMMS—from their departmental colleagues to institutional leadership.

 Sarah Stone Excellence in Education Award

 Stacy Potts, MD, MEd, associate professor of family medicine & community health

 Stephenie Lemon, PhD, professor of medicine